gonengazit/Celia/README.md

 * __Ctrl + V__ - replace selection with frames pasted from clipboard
 * __Ctrl + X__ - cut frames to clipboard

-### Terminal
+### Console
-Using the terminal, you can access and modify the variables of the PICO-8 instance. it supports standard terminal keybindings, and allows you to input and run lua code on the pico8 instance.
+Using the console, you can access and modify the variables of the PICO-8 instance. it supports standard terminal keybindings, and allows you to input and run lua code on the pico8 instance.

 Warning: making changes to variables in the PICO-8 instance, then rewinding before the changes will lose the changes.
 It's very easy to make TASes that desync by modifying the variables of the cart, so use it carefully.